BrowserwerkOfficial/bw-jobs/README.md

 plugin.tx_bwjobs_list.view.templateRootPath = EXT:my_extension/Resources/Private/Templates/
 plugin.tx_bwjobs_list.view.partialRootPath = EXT:my_extension/Resources/Private/Partials/
 plugin.tx_bwjobs_list.view.layoutRootPath = EXT:my_extension/Resources/Private/Layouts/

-# Backend module
-module.tx_bwjobs_jobs.view.templateRootPath = EXT:my_extension/Resources/Private/Backend/Templates/
-module.tx_bwjobs_jobs.view.partialRootPath = EXT:my_extension/Resources/Private/Backend/Partials/
-module.tx_bwjobs_jobs.view.layoutRootPath = EXT:my_extension/Resources/Private/Backend/Layouts/
 ```

 > This will not completely disable the default templates, it just allows you to override them from your own extension.
-If you wish to add more than just one additional path, use the TypoScript setup for *plugin.tx_bwjobs_detail.view*, *plugin.tx_bwjobs_list.view* and *module.tx_bwjobs_jobs.view* instead.
+If you wish to add more than just one additional path, use the TypoScript setup for *plugin.tx_bwjobs_detail.view* and *plugin.tx_bwjobs_list.view* instead.

 ## Customizing the default styles